wpi-lemurs/lemurs-api/README.md

 1. Install JDK 21
 2. Add all of the environment variables to your user/system environment variables.
 (Spring will not be able to use the .env file)
 3. Add the following environment variable: \
-`LEMURS_POSTRGRES_HOST` - The database host url.
+`LEMURS_POSTGRES_HOST` - The database host url.
 If database is run locally, this should be: `localhost:5432`
 4. Use `COMPOSE_PROFILES = "dev-partial"` for the environment.
 5. Run `./gradlew bootRun` to start api locally.